isurulakshan/servian-app-deployment-IAC/README.md

 az ad sp create-for-rbac --name servian_app_spn --role Contributor
 ```

-- Export Environment vairables in the current session(SPN credentials).
+- Export Environment variables in the current session(SPN credentials).

 This can be used with any CI/CD tool as global variables (example: GitLab).
 ```